jovotech/jovo-framework/docs/integrations/analytics/botanalytics.md

 [Botanalytics](https://botanalytics.co/) is a conversational analytics platform that supports a variety of channels, like Facebook Messenger, Slack, Kik, Twitter, Telegram, and more.

-[Botanalytics Voice Analytics](https://botanalytics.co/voice-analytics) offering allows you to see live transcopts, track performance across channels, and do intent analysis for your voice apps on Amazon Alexa and Google Assistant.
+[Botanalytics Voice Analytics](https://botanalytics.co/voice-analytics) offering allows you to see live transcripts, track performance across channels, and do intent analysis for your voice apps on Amazon Alexa and Google Assistant.

 ## Installation